Ratio test: Extensions for L = 1

 As seen in the previous example, the ratio test may be inconclusive when the limit of the ratio is 1.
-Extensions to the ratio test, however, sometimes allows one to deal with this case.
+Extensions to the ratio test, however, sometimes allow one to deal with this case.

 In all the tests below one assumes that Σan is a sum with positive an.
 These tests also may be applied to any series with a finite number of negative terms.
 Any such series may be written as:

 where aN is the highest-indexed negative term.
 The first expression on the right is a partial sum which will be finite, and so the convergence of the entire series will be determined by the convergence properties of the second expression on the right, which may be re-indexed to form a series of all positive terms beginning at n=1.

 Each test defines a test parameter (ρn) which specifies the behavior of that parameter needed to establish convergence or divergence.
 For each test, a weaker form of the test exists which will instead place restrictions upon limn->∞ρn.

 All of the tests have regions in which they fail to describe the convergence properties of Σan.
 In fact, no convergence test can fully describe the convergence properties of the series.
 This is because if Σan is convergent, a second convergent series Σbn can be found which converges more slowly: i.e., it has the property that limn->∞ (bn/an) = ∞.
 Furthermore, if Σan is divergent, a second divergent series Σbn can be found which diverges more slowly: i.e., it has the property that limn->∞ (bn/an) = 0.
 Convergence tests essentially use the comparison test on some particular family of an, and fail for sequences which converge or diverge more slowly.